Martin-Rudolph/cuDebye/README.md

 **The second and the third number** specifies the block and the grid size for the calculation.
 In the shown example the block size is **8 x 8 = 64 Threads** and the grid size is **1024 x 1024 = 1e6 Blocks = 67e6 Threads** (approximately).
-In other words per calculation step around 67 million distances are calculated, if the number of interatomic distances is higher the program will automatically run enouth steps.
+In other words per calculation step around 67 million distances are calculated, if the number of interatomic distances is higher the program will automatically run enougth steps.
 Increasing the number of distances per step accelerates the whole calculation process, but increases the time necessary for one step.
 The latter can be a problem as GPUs are usually reseted by _Microsoft Windows_ after a time of 2 seconds without any respond, to prevent a full display freezing.
 Unfortunately this leads to the termination of _cuDebye_.